-Participants performed 25 practice trials not relevant for their under supervision of the experimenter.
+Participants performed 25 practice trials not relevant for their payment under supervision of the experimenter.

 Eye tracking

 Participants’ eye movements were recorded at 60 Hz using a table-mounted SMI Red eye tracker (SensoMotoric Instruments, Teltow, Germany).
 Participants were placed approximately 60 cm in front of the screen and instructed to minimize head movements during the task.
 Before each block, the eye tracker was calibrated using a 5-point calibration and validation procedure until a spatial resolution smaller than 1.0$\degree$ visual angle was achieved horizontally and vertically.
 Participants were instructed to re-centre their gaze on the central fixation cross between trials.